makyo/writing/work/claw17/disappearance.md

 "Tell me a bit about your life, then," she asks, low voice kind.
 "I want to hear."

 I feel my face tighten in an ugly rictus, teeth bared and whiskers bristled.
 It's been months, but the freeze-brand scars over my cheeks give a twinge of protest.
 "There's nothing."
 As the sobs pick up again, I have to eke out words between.
 "There's nothing there.
 I'm just...paper.
-Paper with no substance.
+Paper thin with no substance.
 No substance at all."
-I trail off and take a few gasping breaths to calm myself, forcing my expression into mere hopelessness, rather than that grimace of self-loathing.
+I trail off and take a few gulping breaths to calm myself, forcing my expression into mere hopelessness, rather than that grimace of self-loathing.

 Aurora watches me, and, after I've gotten my crying under control, opens her mouth as though to say something, then seems to think better of it and leans in to kiss me instead.

-There's absolutely no part of me that knows how to react to that.
+There's no part of me that knows how to react to that.
 I jolt and tense up.
 I hold my breath.
 My mind goes blank.
 I feel on the verge of crying, despite having already been crying.

 Then I just lean into the kiss.
 Return it.
 No discussion about it; it feels familiar, fulfilling.
-Trite as it sounds, it feels right.
+I'm calm.
+Still at last.

 Aurora seems comfortable taking the lead, using her paws and subtle shifts of her weight to guide me to lay back on the bed.
-Once I'm there, though, she leans up from the kiss and grins down to me with just a hint of silliness.
+Once I'm there, she leans up from the kiss and grins down to me with just a hint of silliness.
 "You feel substantive to me."

 I'm wrong-footed by this and it takes a moment to parse.
 Once it clicks, though, I giggle.
 "Thanks."
-I feel stupid just leaving it at that, though, and add.
-"That was nice."
+I feel stupid just leaving it at that, though, and add, "That was nice."

 "Mmhm."
 Still grinning, she leans into give me another quick kiss, then moves to kneel on the edge of the bed, tugging me by the paw.
 "Come on.
 Up."